1967 Jaguar Mk2 3.8 S-TypeJohn2021-05-17T18:24:55+00:00

 * The Jaguar S-Type was a major redevelopment of the Mk2 Jaguar,

 This top-spec Jaguar Mk2 S-Type has benefited from a previous full body and interior restoration with much recent expenditure including new stainless steel bumpers and new chrome work, new toning carpets, 5 new radial tyres.
 All the interior walnut has a glass-like finish too.
-The Regency Red paintwork looks stunning also the ivory (with red piping) leather upholstery.
+Finished in Regency Red with ivory leather upholstery.
 The previous keeper advises that the engine was professionally overhauled some 2,000 miles ago.
 It registers textbook oil pressure and understandingly exhilarating to drive.

 Rather than attempt to describe the car further, we suggest you look at the above pictures which speak for themselves.
 The cost of restoring another car to this standard today would be eye-watering, so here is an opportunity to acquire a legendary British Classic for a very modest outlay.